anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 ## Code Formatting

 To help you follow this style sheet, the repository includes a `clang-format` rule set that can be used to automatically format the source code in the repository.
-To correctly run `clang-format` on all of the files, run `./util/format`.
+To correctly run `clang-format` on all the files, run `./util/format`.
 However, please note that `clang-format` can’t take every aspect of formatting into account.

 ## Files